2001 Canadian Grand Prix: Practice

-Four practice sessions were held before the Sunday race—two on Friday, and two on Saturday.
-The Friday morning and afternoon sessions each lasted an hour.
-The third and final practice sessions were held on Saturday morning and lasted 45 minutes.
+A total of four practice sessions preceded Sunday's race—two one-hour sessions on Thursday, and two 45-minute sessions on Saturday.
 Conditions were dry and sunny for the Friday practice sessions.
-Coulthard was fastest in the first practice session with a time of one minute and 18.763 seconds, almost four-tenths of a second faster than Barrichello in second.
+Coulthard was fastest in the first practice session on Friday morning with a time of 1:18.763, almost four-tenths of a second faster than Barrichello in second.
 His teammate Michael Schumacher was third and was fastest before Coulthard's and Barrichello's late session laps.
-Mika Häkkinen, Olivier Panis, Heidfeld, Jarno Trulli, Kimi Räikkönen, Ralf Schumacher and Juan Pablo Montoya rounded out the session's top ten drivers.
-Jacques Villeneuve lost the rear of his BAR leaving turn five and struck the barriers lining the circuit at the next corner, heavily damaging his car which rested upon a tyre wall.
-Villeneuve was unhurt but he was forced to miss the remainder of the session.
+Mika Häkkinen, Olivier Panis, Heidfeld, Jarno Trulli, Räikkönen, Ralf Schumacher and Montoya completed the top ten.
+Jacques Villeneuve lost control of the rear of his BAR leaving turn five and struck the barriers lining the circuit at the next corner due to a suspension failure at almost 150 mph, heavily damaging his car against the guardrail; the car rested upon a tyre wall.
+Villeneuve and no one else was unhurt but he was forced to miss the remainder of the session since his car was destroyed; rules prohibited drivers from using the spare car during free practice and were only able to drive spare cars from the start of qualifying.
 This came after Villeneuve drove behind Montoya and overtook him before stopping in front of him heading into the L'Epingle hairpin.
-Montoya spoke of his feeling that Villeneuve had "brake-tested" him but Villeneuve blamed Montoya.
-In the second practice session, Häkkinen set the fastest lap of the day with the only time under the one minute and 18 seconds range at one minute and 17.692 seconds, followed by his teammate Coulthard, Eddie Irvine, Barrichello, Montoya, Ralf Schumacher, Heidfeld, Trulli, Heinz-Harald Frentzen and Panis.
+Montoya felt Villeneuve had "brake-tested" him but Villeneuve blamed Montoya.
+In the second practice session held later in the afternoon on a cleaner circuit than at the beginning of the preceding session, Häkkinen set the day's fastest lap with the only sub-1:18 time at 1:17.692, breaking the circuit record set by Michael Schumacher in 1997.
+He was followed by his teammate Coulthard, Eddie Irvine, Barrichello, Montoya, Ralf Schumacher, Heidfeld, Trulli, Heinz-Harald Frentzen and Panis.

 Jacques Villeneuve had an altercation with Juan Pablo Montoya for which both drivers were warned a similar incident would result in a ban of two races.